boa-dev/boa-dev.github.io/blog/boa-release-21/index.md

 ### Error.isError

-Boa now supports `Error.isError`, which is accepted for ES2026.
+This release adds support for `Error.isError`, which is accepted for ES2026.

 ```javascript
 let check = Error.isError(new Error()); // returns true